Lupus and My Second COVID Vaccine Dose

-Please ask your medical professional if the vaccine is right for you.
+Please ask your medical professional if the Covid vaccine is suitable for you.
 The following is my experience under the care of my physician.

 My homework on the vaccine